ricardojmendez/morat-reference/Reputation.md

 ## Method

-- Every user gets a certain number of unassigned points every epoch - let's go with 100 weekly points for the example.
+- Every user gets a certain number of raw, unassigned points every epoch - let's go with 100 weekly points for the example.
 - Any points a user spends during that week get replenished at the start of the next epoch.
 - A user can send points to another user at any moment.
 - A user can hold a combination of source points (up to his maximum for that epoch) and points they have received from other users.
 Only points received from users are likely to be considered for reputation score.
-- When user A sends points to user B, they are a proportional combination of source points, and the points they received from other users.
+- When user A sends points to user B, what B receives is a proportional combination of "raw" unassigned points that A holds, and the points that A has received from other users.
 - Point assignments cannot be taken back.
-- The points a user sends from their source are tagged with the origin user's address; the points he got from other users retain their original tag.
+- When a user gets points from another: the source pointers from the sender are tagged with them as the origin; the points the sender got from other users and then forwarded retain their original tag.
 - Assigned point fractions below a certain minimum threshold are garbage-collected.
 - A user cannot receive back points tagged with their own source - those are discarded.